Lee Harrison

 The Algarve to the left and Costa del Sol to the right

 When it comes to sun, sea, and sand, southern Europe offers two attractive options on its warm, southern coastline—Portugal’s Algarve and Spain’s Costa del Sol.
 Each share a similar history of Roman and Moorish patrimony, excellent fresh seafood, and sunny idyllic climates.
-Owning property and living in either of these locations is a dream for almost anyone.
+Owning property and living in either of these locations is a dream for

 Puerto Vallarta vs. Mazatlán: Comparing The Best Of Mexico